semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 The first piece of information we use are the github-action logs.
 You can send them to us by clicking the settings button next to "search logs" and then "download log archive".

 If this doesn't have the information we need, you can get more information by saving the logs semgrep-action produces.
-On each run, semgrep-action creates a `.semgrep_logs` folder and saves there the debug logs and the output collected from semgrep, including the timing data described below.
+On each run, semgrep-action creates a `.semgrep_logs` folder and saves there:

+- The debug logs
+- The output collected from semgrep (including the timing data described below)
+- If run using a semgrep-app configuration, the flat list of rules run

 To collect these logs, you need to upload them as an artifact.
 Modify your workflow to match this: